 When to see your GP

 If you’ve been trying to conceive for a year or more, it’s time to have a chat with your GP.
 Or if you're over 35, or you’re concerned you or your partner may have a fertility problem, your GP may be able to help after six months.
-Your GP will probably refer you to a fertility clinic - usually in a hospital - and staff there will chat to you about the best fertility treatment for you.
+Your GP will probably refer you to a fertility clinic and staff there will chat to you about the best fertility treatment for you.

 These are often used first , before the treatments outlined below.
 Doctors tend to use these three drugs: